ryanuber/oaf/README.md

 ```

 ### HTTP Methods
 Files must carry the extension of the HTTP method used to invoke them.
-Some
-examples: `hello.GET`, `hello.POST`, `hello.PUT`, `hello.DELETE`

 ### Headers and Status
 You can indicate HTTP headers and status using stdout from your script.